parislab-ucla/Onboarding/MD_bootcamp/2-LAMMPS_and_MD/Set_up_LAMMPS_and_understand_the_submission_script.md

 :arrow_up: Very important! -l is used to request the type of resouces to be used.
 In this case, we use 2G memory (h_data=2G), maximum 24 hours rumtime (h_rt=24:00:00) and request a node in exlusive mode (exclusive), which means all of tis cores and memory.
 Here are some tips:
 - The maximum runtime is 24 hrs on public nodes.
 If you have long simulation, you may need to ask private node or break it down into smaller simualtions.
 - The more memory or runtime or exclusive you ask, you may need to wait longer in the queue but have a better computing performance.
-- If you want to know more about requesting, please go [here](https://www.hoffman2.idre.ucla.edu/Using-H2/Computing/Computing.html#jobs-and-resources)
+- If you want to know more about requesting, please check [here](https://www.hoffman2.idre.ucla.edu/Using-H2/Computing/Computing.html#jobs-and-resources)
 ```
 #$ -m bea
 ```